Accessible Platform Architectures (APA) Working Group

 - CSS Accessibility Task Force: jointly operated with the ARIA WG and CSS WG to identify accessibility problems that can be created by use of Cascading Style Sheets (CSS), and to develop solutions;

-- Research and Development Task Force: works to identify accessibility knowledge gaps and barriers in emerging and future web technologies.
+- Research Questions Task Force: works to identify accessibility knowledge gaps and barriers in emerging and future web technologies.

 - HTML Accessibility Task Force (inactive): jointly operated with the HTML Working Group to manage the progress of accessibility solutions in HTML5;

 - Specification Accessibility Task Force: assists the Working Group with accessibility review of W3C specifications;